 We want to encourage students to celebrate significant milestones, like birthdays, with their friends.
 Items like cards or posters are appropriate to share.
 Items such as balloon bouquets, which have to be carried by students throughout the day, are not permitted on campus.
-Items that are brought to school will be kept in the office during the school day.
-Such items can cause distraction and disturbance in the classroom.
+Such items that are brought to school will be kept in the office during the school day because they can cause distraction and disturbance in the classroom.